FRC930/Training_App/README.md

   ## Fields
   Fields are a fancy name for properties of a class.
 For example, for a "people" class, a field could be `String name` or `Color eyeColor`.
 For `Computer`, a field could be `int computationsRun`.

   Open `Computer.java`.
 At the beginning of the class, there is the line `int manufacturedYear;`.
 This is similar to how we would create variables in code before, except we don't have an equals-sign and the part afterwards.
 We are just stating what the variable's name and type, without any value in it.
-This is a field.
+This is a field declaration.

+  Fields can also be stated like a regular variable, with an equals sign and default value.
+This is nice to give default values, but later on we'll talk about constructors, which are more useful for setting starting values in objects.

   Fields are different from variables in the way that fields are tied to a specific object.
 For example, we can have a `Robot` class with a field `int teamNumber`.
 If we make two robots, `Robot robot1 = new Robot();` and `Robot robot2 = new Robot();`, and set their team numbers, `robot1`'s team number will be different than `robot2`'s team number, even if they're named the same thing.